There are three major divisions in Shan state (though there are many districts and many, many tribes)

 Train travel quality and safety

-Some travellers have described train travel in Myanmar as a bumpy and uncomfortable.
+Some travellers have described train travel in Myanmar as a bumpy.
 That is not a fair description.
-A more accurate assesment would be wobbling, lurching, jumping and kangarooing.
-Most people don't sleep much on an overnight bus because of the movement; trains run usually much smoother but - Myanmar trains are the exception.
+A more accurate assessment of the Mandalay - Lashio railway would be wobbling, lurching, jumping and kangarooing.
+Most people don't sleep much on an overnight bus because of the movement.
+Most trains run much smoother than busses; however, the Mandalay - Lashio railway is the exception.
 As soon as your sleeper train leaves the station a swaying and bumping motion will make you realise that you will not get much sleep.

 India's major passenger and freight railway routes use a Broad Gauge of 1,67 meters wide (1676 mm); Thailand's and Myanmar's railway tracks are meter gauge (1000 mm wide).
 Because the metre gauge is much narrower the Thai trains are more prone to swaying.
 The narrow rail tracks in Myanmar have not been maintained very well and thus the swaying motion is much stronger than that of the Thai trains.
 This makes rail travel, shall we say, more adventurous than in India or Thailand.